rubenrua/Notes/personal/inspiring.md

  * "Todo debería hacerse tan simple como sea posible, pero no más que eso."
 Albert Einstein
  * "La única la inmutable es que todo cambia".
  * "Stop managing your time.
 Start managing your focus." @robinsharma
+ * "One things that history teaches us is that we should never underestimate human stupidity".
+Yuval Harari
  * See startups.md and dev_notes.md

 Presentations